BegoneRaven/computer-display-source-switcher-foot-pedal/README.md

 ```
 sudo systemd-hwdb update && sudo udevadm trigger
 ```
-Now the foot pedal's events can be used to create a short cut in GUI
+Now the foot pedal's events are receive-able.

+Ther are now multiple ways to associate the USB button press event to running a command

+### A. Headless system or without any Graphical UI stack getting involved
+       This could be the best approach as it does not depend upon X or Wayload or any GUI.
+       Even if the GUI is messed up. this is expected to work
+### B. System with some GUI that can process events
-### 5. After that find a way in the UI to create a short cut to run a command (In our case, it would be the executable shell script).
+       Find a way in the UI to create a short cut to run a command (In our case, it would be the executable shell script).